 Global Preferences/e-APS Tab – When it is enabled in the Configuration Program, it adds an additional selection at the bottom of this tab.
 Selecting the checkbox allows you to define the number of days after a baseline profile is run that it will automatically expire.
-This feature can be used to ensure that the system is always using an up to date profile as the baseline.
+This feature can be used to ensure that the system is always using an up-to-date profile as the baseline.